samjulien/blog/_posts/2019-08-01-typescript-from-top-to-bottom-part-2-developing-the-angular-app.markdown

 * `items.component.html`: This is the file where you are going to add the HTML code to structure your information.
 * `items.component.ts`: This is the file where you are going to place the code that controls the behavior of this component.

-The next step will be creating the an interface ([the same that you have created in your Nest.js backend API](https://github.com/auth0-blog/nest-restaurant-api/blob/master/src/items/item.interface.ts)) to represent items on the menu.
+The next step will be creating an interface ([the same that you have created in your Nest.js backend API](https://github.com/auth0-blog/nest-restaurant-api/blob/master/src/items/item.interface.ts)) to present items on the menu.
 As both your projects (the Angular one and the Nest.js one) will exchange data with this structure, you have to define the same structure on both sides.
 So, create a new file called `item.interface.ts` under the `./src/app/items` directory and add the following code to it:

 ```typescript
 export class Item {